Do Go On - 369 - The Night Witches

 oh, the ladies shouldn't go to the front line.

-It's like, okay, so going to the front means you might die.
+so going to the front means,

-I'd be like, anybody else can go.
+I'd be like anybody else can go.

 Absolutely, of course.

-You want to go?
+You want to go have a crap?

 Nobody cares that I'm there.

-That I rock up for my shift on the front line.
+And I rock up for my shift on the front line.

 Yeah, you pop in, pop out.

-and stuff them in their boots to get them to fit.
+According to Prouse, they had to tear up their bedding and stuff them in their boots to get them to fit.

-Honestly, at this point, I'm wearing my own undies and don't
+Honestly, at this point, I'm wearing my own undies and don't worry, I've got some boots that fit me.

-great thanks heaps i'll bring i I'll BYO shoes.
 Back to Holland, their equipment wasn't much better than their clothes.

 1920s crop dusters that had been used as training vehicles.

-These are already out of date.
+These are already out of date, like well out of date.

 You know, they're already over 20 years old or something.

-two-seater open cockpit planes were never meant for combat made out of plywood with canvas pulled
+These light two-seater open cockpit planes were never meant for combat.

-Oh my god, so they're like on the Wright Brothers plane, flying over the wall.
+Oh my God, so they're like on the Wright Brothers plane flying over the wall.

 Stop!
+Stop!
 Stop, I'm here!

 Drop a bag of marbles on someone.